-Statement of Net Position - The only difference between the governmental fund balance sheet of the Authority and the government-wide Statement of Net Position is the \$6,996 deferred inflows of resources in the Governmental Funds.
+Statement of Net Position - The only difference between the governmental fund balance sheet of the Authority and the government-wide statement of net position is the \$15,855 of deferred inflows of resources in the governmental funds.
+This includes loans receivable in the business incentive assistance fund.